District Leaders

 REBECCA COFFMAN, SUPERINTENDENT

-KRIS DEVEREAUX, ASSISTANT SUPERINTENDENT
+KRIS DEVEREAUX, ASSISTANT SUPERINTENDENT - Teaching and Learning

 Kris Devereaux joined the Zionsville Community Schools as an administrator in 2007 after serving 12 years as an English teacher and gifted/talented instructor in MSD Pike Township and Westfield Washington Schools.
 In addition to these educational roles, she also served as an associate professor for the College of Education at Butler University and Director of Education at Clowes Hall.
 She has also served as a peer coach to struggling schools through Indiana University’s Effective Leaders Academy.
 Ms. Devereaux graduated from Indiana University with a Bachelor's degree in secondary education and from Ball State University with a Master’s degree in K-12 curriculum.
 She has presented/consulted with groups of educators statewide on a variety of topics in curriculum and instruction.
 She and her husband Andy, an educator at Fishers High School, have two children.
 Her unwavering belief that children are incredibly capable and that teachers play an important role in stretching children to the best version of themselves is what drives her daily practice and interactions.